OldZack/CS611_Legends_of_Valor/out/production/CS611_Legends of Valor/readme.txt

 Armory:             Sub-class of gear, representing Armours for heroes
 Weaponry:           Sub-class of gear, representing Weapons for heroes
 Potion:             Sub-class of gear, representing Potions for heroes
-Fire_Spell:         Sub-class of abstract base class Spell representing Fire Spells
+FireSpell:         Sub-class of abstract base class Spell representing Fire Spells
-Ice_Spell:          Sub-class of abstract base class Spell representing Ice Spells
+IceSpell:          Sub-class of abstract base class Spell representing Ice Spells
-Lightning_Spell:    Sub-class of abstract base class Spell representing Lightning Spells
+LightningSpell:    Sub-class of abstract base class Spell representing Lightning Spells
 Spell:              Sub-class of gear, representing Spells for heroes
 Gear:               Abstract base class which makes sure all sub-classes of items which can be used by the team of heroes,
                     have a name, cost and level associated with them.